alankrantas/edge-impulse-esp32-cam-image-classification/README.md

 ## Bare Example Version

-The [edge-impulse-esp32-cam-bare](https://github.com/alankrantas/edge-impulse-esp32-cam-image-classification/tree/main/edge-impulse-esp32-cam-bare) is the version that dosen't use a TFT display.
-You can only read the predict results via serial port.
+The [edge-impulse-esp32-cam-bare](https://github.com/alankrantas/edge-impulse-esp32-cam-image-classification/tree/main/edge-impulse-esp32-cam-bare) is the version that dosen't use an external display.
+You can only try to point the camera to the images and read the prediction via serial port.

 ![bogdan-farca-CEx86maLUSc-unsplash](https://user-images.githubusercontent.com/44191076/153636524-9b2edab9-7c50-4aa1-9d6e-74477d67011f.jpg)